Dr. Tim Bajkiewicz

 Ph.D., University of North Carolina at Chapel Hill

-Dr. B has extensive experience in international teaching and lecturing.
+He has extensive experience in international teaching and lecturing.
+In spring 2014 he was invited to lecture at the Communication University of China’s New Media Institute about online and visual journalism to deans, professors and professionals from across China.
 In summer 2010 Dr. Bajkiewicz was a Fulbright Senior Specialist at the University of Applied Sciences in St. Pölten, Austria through the Council for International Exchange of Scholars, Bureau of Educational and Cultural Affairs, U.S. Department of State.
 He taught undergraduate and graduate classes on multimedia journalism, media convergence and new media technologies and consulted university leadership and faculty on media curriculum development and convergence.
 (He was a guest lecturer in St. Pölten in summers 2008 and 2009.)
-In spring 2014 he was invited to lecture at the Communication University of China’s New Media Institute about online and visual journalism to deans, professors and professionals from across China.
 He's led five summer study abroad trips to Ireland.

 His research on new media and news convergence has been published in the journal Electronic News and in two book chapters.
 He has also authored text book chapters about online writing and postmodern content analysis media research.
 He has presented dozens of peer-reviewed papers at refereed conferences in the U.S. and internationally.

-Dr. B is an active member in the Association for Education in Journalism and Mass Communication, "a nonprofit, educational association of journalism and mass communication educators, students and media professionals."
+He's an active member in the Association for Education in Journalism and Mass Communication.
 He served as head of the Electronic News division for 2013-2014 and the 2014 conference in Montréal, Canada after serving as the Vice-Chair and Programming Chair for the 2013 conference in Washington, D.C.
 From 2004-2012 he served as the division’s webmaster.
-In fall 2015 he completed training as a site team member for the Accrediting Council on Education in Journalism and Mass Communications.
+In fall 2015 he completed training as a site team member for the Accrediting Council on Education in Journalism and Mass Communications and has served on a site team.
 From 2005-2006 he served as the elected Professional Freedom and Responsibility Chair for the AEJMC Mass Communication and Society.
 He is also active in other professional service.
 He’s a newsroom trainer for the Society of Professional Journalists.
 In 2011-2012 he served as president of the Ph.D.
 Alumni Association for the School of Journalism and Mass Communication at the University of North Carolina at Chapel Hill after successive officer positions the previous two years.

 He began working in radio in 1987 and is an award-winning copywriter and documentary producer.
 His professional experience includes more than 10 years in broadcasting and media at ten different radio stations (including WNIC-FM Detroit, WRQN-FM Toledo and WRUF AM/FM Gainesville) with positions as a morning and afternoon radio on-air personality, news anchor and management positions in production and promotions.
 He has also worked extensively in live audio production, both for broadcast and live concert production, along with audio film post-production and freelance video production.